 Getting-Paid: Compensation Claims, Timekeeping & Billing Records

 Getting Entered into the Judicial Council Payment System: In order to be paid, a panel attorney must first be entered into the Judicial Council system for payment.
 This is done by completing a JCC and Appellate Project Information Sheet and a W-9 form and transmitting them to the JCC Accounting Unit and the appellate project, as directed on the form.
-An attorney working for a firm who intends that the payment be to the firm, must also submit a certification letter on firm letterhead (sample here [LINK]).

 Direct Deposit: Panel attorney may set up direct deposit payments for compensation claims using the Judicial Council Direct Deposit form (MS Word form.)
 See the Judicial Council direct deposit FAQs (PDF).